Sairamch9/JsonPowerDB/README.md

 - To Update the UPDATE command can be used, it updates multiple records at a time and can add new column.
 - To Delete data from DB REMOVE command can be used.

+### JPDB Index Retrieval Language
+- To retrieve single record GET command can be used.
+- To retrieve multiple recors GET_ALL command can be used.

 ## Screenshots

 ![Dashboard](https://user-images.githubusercontent.com/105830749/169245093-231fd8f5-a7d0-485f-848f-96f0fcf1a92d.JPG)